suzaku-io/diode/README.md

 demonstrating the use of React integration features and async operations.

 # Change history

+### 0.5.1-SNAPSHOT
+- Changed Circuit `actionHandler` type to take current model as parameter to enable chaining of handlers
+- Added `composeHandlers` and `foldHandlers` to help building action handler hierarchies
+- `combineHandlers` is deprecated and replaced with `composeHandlers`
+- Exposed `root` model reader in the `ModelR` trait

 ### 0.5.0
 - Introduced `FastEq` typeclass to provide suitable equality checking in various cases using `===` and `=!=` operators.